-On the face of it, installing carpet over carpet does have many advantages.
+On the face of it, installing new carpet over old carpet does have some advantages.
 It saves on the cost and labor of pulling up and disposing of the existing carpet, keeping carpet waste materials out of the landfill.
-When the existing carpet is glued down, not tacked, this can be a huge time-saver, since glued carpet is expensive and time-consuming to pull up.
-Finally, leaving existing carpet provides one extra layer of insulation for cold floors.
-Installing a pad is not necessary, as the existing carpet acts as padding.
+And if the existing carpet was glued down, not tacked, it can be a huge time-saver to lay the new carpet over the old.
+Leaving existing carpet provides one extra layer of insulation for cold floors.
+And installing a pad is not necessary, as the existing carpet acts as padding.

-But carpeting industry professionals advise that installing carpet over carpet is not a good idea for many reasons.
+Despite some apparent advantages, most carpeting industry professionals advise that installing carpet over carpet is not a good idea for several reasons.

 Tack Strips Are Difficult to Install

 By leaving a layer of carpet, you make it that much harder to nail down the tack strips (those long, wooden strips around the perimeter with upward-pointing spikes).
-Nails on tack strips run about 3/4-inch long, which is far too short to penetrate carpet plus a pad (if the carpet has one) and into the subfloor.
-In fact, the difficulty of placing tack strips may be the single factor that prevents you from putting carpet on carpet.
+The anchoring nails on tack strips run about 3/4 inch long, which is far too short to penetrate the old carpet plus a pad (if the carpet has one) and drive into the subfloor.
+In fact, the difficulty of placing tack strips may be the single factor that prevents you from laying new carpet over old carpet.

 Carpet Is an Inadequate Base

-Carpeting needs a solid base for installation.
+Carpeting needs a solid base for proper installation and performance.
 Carpet installed with an improper base will wear out quickly.
-There are many aspects to this, but consider just this one: traffic patterns worn into the existing carpet will be transmitted to the new carpet.
+There are many aspects to this, but consider just this one: Traffic patterns already worn into the existing carpet will quickly be transmitted to the new carpet.

 Studies show that mold and mildew in carpeting are exacerbated by the presence of dirt.
-Dirt and moisture, with high temperatures added, equal mold and mildew.
+Dirt and moisture, with high temperatures added, equals mold and mildew.
 It is virtually impossible to clean an old carpet enough to remove all of the dirt.
-Yet if you go the route of professional carpet-cleaning, you're already spending money that could have been spent on removing the carpet in the first place.
+But if you choose to have the old carpet professionally cleaned first, you're already spending money that could have been spent on removing the carpet.

 Creates Additional Floor Layers